ISU-Monarchs/HabitatRestoration/data-raw/nectar/README.md

 **2016: see spreadsheet to determine if sections are 10m or 20m.

-**Scientific names are included in the file named
+**Scientific names and floral counting units are included in the file

-      Nectar Species Scientific Name and Counting unit Git.csv
+      data-raw/nectar/nectar_species_scientific_name_counting_unit.csv